margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for news in Scotland
 * Grateful for friends from UVA
 * Grateful for hearts united
-* Grateufl for the best parts of everyone alive
+* Grateful for the best parts of everyone alive
 * Grateful for singers and musicians from UVA
 * Grateful for all the people working in hotels and airports
 * Grateful for people transformed through grace